konradhanus/inheartive.io/README.md

 ### Troubleshoots

-`1.
-The keyboard does not work on the IOS emulator.`
+1. The keyboard does not work on the IOS emulator.

 - The solution to this problem is to press cmd + shift + k.

+2. No bundle URL present.
+   - Close emulator,
+   - Close all terminal,
+   - Use this command: "rm -rf ios/build/; kill $(lsof -t -i:8081);"
+   - Run again application

 ### Detox for React Native